oddmayo/oddmayo.github.io/_posts/2025-11-03-AI-Web-Scraping.md

 $ ollama pull qwen2.5:3b
 ```

-Don't hoard models, make sure to remove any unused ones with `ollama rm model_name.`
+Don't hoard models.
+Make sure to delete any you're not using with the command `ollama rm model_name.`

 ## Simple website

-We can find a simple example of LLM extration in the docs, just modify the provider, instruction and url.
-We are going to ask the model to extract the title names and their descriptions in JSON format.
-Be careful with chunking, that options is for long websites such as those with infinite scrolling: X (twitter), facebook, etc.
+We can find a simple example of LLM extraction in the documentation.
+Just modify the provider, instruction and URL.
+We will ask the model to extract the titles descriptions in JSON format.
+Be careful with chunking; that option is for long websites such as those with infinite scrolling: X (Twitter), Facebook, etc.

 ``` python
 class Product(BaseModel):